I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The 1991 film was produced by Orion Pictures before they merged with MGM in 1997.
 Orion owned the rights to the TV series but were in serious financial trouble and couldn’t finish production.
 Paramount Pictures then bought the film rights, finished the movie, and produced Addams Family Values.

 That was not the only glitch in the filmmaking process.
 Original producer of the TV series David Levy sued Paramount for using characteristics created by the TV show in the movie.
 The movie went through two Directors of Photography before director Barry Sonnenfeld, who was making his directorial debut, took over the duties himself.
-Sonnenfeld too suffered from health issues while making the film as did Raul Julia who burst a blood vessel during a scene.
+Sonnenfeld too suffered from health issues while making the film as did Raul Julia who even burst a blood vessel in his eye while performing a scene.

 P - Pugsley and Pubert